MultifactorLab/multifactor-radius-adapter/README.md

 ### Dependencies Installation

-The component uses the ASP.NET Core runtime environment version 3.1, which is free, open-source, developed by Microsoft and the open-source community.
+The component uses the .NET 6 runtime environment, which is free, open-source, developed by Microsoft and the open-source community.
 The runtime environment does not impose any restrictions on its use.

 To install, run the commands: